 I was having a moment of weakness in my quest to permanently get off Facebook.
-The last two weeks I’ve missed some major things that was happening to some friends and family.
+The last two weeks I’ve missed some major things that were happening to some friends and family.
 Yes, I ultimately learned about it but I learned about it because my spouse is still on Facebook and he made a point of letting me know.
 At the same time I was still feeling constricted in my ability to discuss things with friends.
 I had been texting friends through various systems: LinkedIn, SMS, Matrix, iMessage, Twitter DMs, etc. and it occurred to me that all of this would have been in one singular place (Facebook Messenger) before now.
 So what was the point?
 Why not, I rationalized, rejoin and figure out how to leverage manual cross posting or some other mechanism to help extract friends from Facebook?
 Then it struck me, the next book up on my reading list was Steven Levy’s Facebook: The Inside Story.
 As I wrote on social media perhaps that book would push me one way or the other.
 Boy did it ever!
 The book is a great exploration of the entire history of Facebook right up to the present day.
 While I had mixed emotions earlier in the book as the story of Facebook went on so too did my revulsion to the idea of every going back.

-I’ll start off with saying that Facebook isn’t evil, nor is Zuckerberg, or anyone else in the picture.
+I’ll start off with saying that Facebook isn’t evil, nor is Zuckerberg, nor anyone else in the picture.
 I’ll take at face value the concept that Zuckerberg’s lifelong passion for connecting people is his primary driver.
-I’ll take at face value the notion that it was naivete about the dangers of what they were doing that lead them to be solely focused on growth, even setting up a Growth group specifically about driving that.
+I’ll take at face value the notion that it was naivete about the dangers of what they were doing that lead them to be begin being solely focused on growth, even setting up a Growth group specifically about driving that.
 I am leaving those on the table because it doesn’t take malicious intent on the grand things to make the idea of returning to Facebook revolting.
 Whether they started off with malicious intent or not the damage being done by them is quite large.
 Yes there is a lot of good.
 The reason why I struggle to stay off of Facebook despite my revulsion with them as a company is because they have done a great job of seamlessly connecting enough people that they are a defacto platform for messaging, event planning, communication, etc. However all of that comes a at a tremendous cost.

 While they can claim naivete about the negative impacts when they first got started they can’t claim it about what has happened in the last ten years.
-Reading the book highlighted that they knew their systems were being manipulated for years to create distortions of elections before what happened here in 2016.
+Levy’s book highlighted to me that they knew their systems were being manipulated for years to create distortions of elections before what happened here in 2016.
 They were warned by people the way it was creating mob violence and being abused to distort elections.
 They actively chose to do nothing about it because they feared it would hinder growth.
 Mindf*ck highlighted how Cambridge Analytica was leveraging those tools in the developing world to manipulate election outcomes successfully.
 What wasn’t clear by the end of that book was what Facebook knew at that time.
 Now I do.
-The knew their system was being abused.
+They knew their system was being abused.
 They were derelict in their duty to make sure their system wasn’t being abused even when they had all of the data.
 Why didn’t they?
 Because they feared it would hinder growth.
 Why didn’t they create end-to-end encryption and encryption at rest for their messaging system before buying WhatsApp?
 They were afraid it would hinder growth.
 It’s ironic that they took one of the worst things about capitalism, growth at all costs, and made it their mantra while expecting good results out of that!

 They also can’t claim innocence in a lot of other behaviors.
 If they had any morals at all they knew that what they were doing with with Onavo was sketchy.
 To quote the book: